project-oak/oak/experimental/ni_coq/README.md

 ## Instructions

-The following are dependencies of this project: coq (8.11.0) coq-mathcomp-finmap (1.5.0)
+The following are dependencies of this project:

+- coq (8.11.0)
+- coq-mathcomp-finmap (1.5.0)
+- coq-record-update (0.2.0)

-Both of the above may be installed with [opam](https://opam.ocaml.org/).
+All of the above may be installed with [opam](https://opam.ocaml.org/).

 The included makefile has been generated with CoqProject: (see also:
 [the instructions for CoqProject](https://coq.inria.fr/refman/practical-tools/utilities.html))